 How much does house demolition cost?

-Traditional mechanical demolition is the cheapest and fastest house demolition option, costing $4,000 - $14,000 on average.
+Traditional mechanical demolition is the cheapest and fastest house demolition option, with the average house demolition cost landing in the $4,000-$14,000 range.

 Just as there's more than one way to demolish a house, demolition costs vary, too.